 LIHEAP energy assistance program.
 (Low Income Home Energy Assistance Program) helps pay heating and utility bills for disadvantaged households.
 Get help with gas, water or electric Bills.
 Call the Numbers in this Post or go to Local Church Assistance.

+According to Welfare Statistics and Demographics, 21% of the US population receives assistance from the government assistance.
+The Federal government spends $158,200,000,000 annually on poverty welfare programs.
 During the Winter months, many low-income families will be eligible for help paying for heating.
 August is the time to sign up for this assistance program!
-You too may qualify for free (NOTE: The time to apply for this free government money, is the Summer).
+(NOTE: The time to apply for this free government money, is the Summer).

 LIHEAP Energy Assistance